 The Student Government Association (SGA) exists to serve and represent the interests, concerns, and ideas of the Newberry College student body in association with the Division of Student Affairs.
-The association seeks to promote the welfare of every student and to create an opportunity for students to enhance their leadership skills and assist in determining the policies that shape their college experience.
+The association seeks to promote the welfare of every student and create an opportunity for students to enhance their leadership skills and help determine the policies that shape their college experience.
 Student Government approves all new clubs and organizations on the campus via an organizational request process.
-SGA is advised by the Dean of Students.

-All elected and appointed officials of the association shall be full-time students while seeking office and throughout the duration of their term in office.
+All elected and appointed officials of the association shall be full-time students while seeking office and throughout their term in office.
 Specific eligibility requirements and the duties of each position are described in the association's Constitution and Bylaws.
 The constitution is supervised and supported through the Division of Student Affairs.
 Copies of these documents are available to any student upon request in the Student Government Association office and the office of Student Affairs.
-SGA events and activities include: Monthly Forums, Scarlet & Gray Week, Senior Week, class meetings, voter registration, and yearly awards.
+SGA events and activities include Monthly Forums, Scarlet & Gray Week, Senior Week, class meetings, voter registration, and yearly awards.